 1. Preheat the oven to 180ºC with heat up and down.

-2. Line the 25 x 38 x 2.5 cm KitchenAid rectangular tray with baking paper, set aside.
-To encourage the paper to adhere, we will spread the tray with a little butter or release spray .
+2. Line the KitchenAid 25 x 38 x 2.5 cm rectangular tray with baking paper, reserve.
+To help the paper adhere, we will spread the tray with a little butter or release spray .

-3. We sift the flour together with the Cornstarch, the chemical yeast and the salt.
+3. Sift the flour together with the cornstarch, the chemical yeast and the salt.
 We booked.

 4. We separate the yolks from the whites.
 We booked.

-5. Beat the yolks together with the milk and the melted and cooled butter in a bowl .
+5. In a bowl , beat the egg yolks together with the milk and the melted and cooled butter.

 6. Add the flour mixture to the yolk mixture.
-Mix until smooth and reserve.
+Mix until homogeneous and reserve.

-7. We mount the egg whites, at the moment they begin to foam, we begin to integrate the sugar little by little until adding all of it.
-We will beat, gradually increasing the speed without reaching the maximum, until we obtain a meringue with soft peaks.
-We must not whip the egg whites to obtain a firm and dry meringue.
+7. We assemble the whites, at the moment they begin to foam, we begin to integrate the sugar little by little until we add it completely.
+We will beat, increasing the speed gradually without reaching the maximum, until obtaining a meringue with soft peaks.
+We should not mount the whites to obtain a firm and dry meringue.

 8. Once we have the meringue ready, we begin to incorporate it into the mixture of yolks and flour that we prepared previously.
 We will do it in batches and with soft and enveloping movements.

-1. Pour the mixture into the baking tray and smooth the surface with a spatula or scraper .
+1. Pour the mixture onto the baking tray and smooth the surface with a spatula or scraper .

 2. Place in the oven at medium height and bake for 17-18 minutes.

-3. Remove, unmold and let cool on a rack.
+3. Remove, unmold and let cool on a wire rack.

-Set of 5 KitchenAid metal pans , KitchenAid floral white ceramic bowl and set of 3 Küchenprofi scrapers .
+Set of 5 KitchenAid metal ramekins , KitchenAid floral white ceramic bowl and set of 3 Küchenprofi scrapers .

 * The cream must be at least 24 hours in the cold.

 * The bowl where we mount the cream must be cold.
-I recommend using an aluminum one and putting it in the freezer for 20 minutes before preparing to whip the cream.
+I recommend you use an aluminum one and put it in the freezer for 20 minutes before preparing to mount the cream.

-1. Let's pour the jam together with the mascarpone cheese in the KitchenAId bowl and mix with the rod.
+1. Pour the jam together with the mascarpone cheese in the KitchenAid bowl and mix with the whisk.

 2. Add the cream and mix again with the rod, we will do it at medium high speed.

-3. We beat until we obtain a full-bodied cream.
+3. We beat until we obtain a cream with a lot of body.
 Be careful not to over beat or we will make butter.

-4. Transfer the cream to a bowl, cover the bowl with plastic wrap and refrigerate until ready to use.
+4. We transfer the cream to a bowl, cover the bowl with film and refrigerate until the moment we are going to use it.

-1. Carefully remove the parchment paper and prepare a new one.
+1. Carefully remove the baking paper and prepare a new one.

-2. We cut the ends of the cake to obtain a clean result.
+2. We cut the ends of the cake to obtain a neat result.

-3. Spread the mascarpone cream and cherries on the surface with the help of a spatula.
+3. Spread the mascarpone and cherry cream over the surface with the help of a spatula.
 We must have a greater amount of filling in the part of the cake that we will begin to roll.
 And, as we move forward arranging the filling towards the part that will be the final part of the roll, we will reduce the thickness of the filling.
-In this way we will avoid that when rolling it, we will have a surplus of cream in the final area.
+In this way we will avoid that when rolling it, we have a surplus of cream in the final area.

 4. Arrange the chopped candied cherries on the cherry and mascarpone cream.